rockaflacka47/webshopBackend/README.md

 4. [AWS IAM key/secret for a role with lambda basic execution](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.html)
 5. [A Stripe API key](https://stripe.com/docs/keys)
 6. [A MongoDB connection url](https://www.mongodb.com/docs/compass/current/connect/)
+7. A mongodb named "DB" with two collections "User" and "Item"
-7. An s3 bucket in the same region as your variables.tf aws_region variable.
+8. An s3 bucket in the same region as your variables.tf aws_region variable.
-8. Access to the MongoDB.
+9. Access to the MongoDB.
 Only Admin accounts are allowed to add items so once you create an account you will have to manually add `Type: "ADMIN"` to that account.

 ## Set up